RishikMani/Javascript/README.md

 a. `capture`: usually set to false.
 b. `once`: it removes the event listener from the element once it has been invoked.
 It is set to `false` by default.
 c. `passive`: it calls the `preventDefault()` method.
 This is set to `false` by default..
 By setting it to `true` the performance of the user interface could be improved.
+d. `signal`:I
-d. `signal`:It takes an `AbortSignal` as its value.This signal consists of call to `abort()` which then removes the event listener from the element.
+t takes an `AbortSignal` as its value.This signal consists of call to `abort()` which then removes the event listener from the element.

 `addEventListener` is better as compared to the other two methods as one can add more than one event listeners on the same element.